stackhpc/ansible-role-openhpc/README.md

 `openhpc_cluster_name`: name of the cluster.

 `openhpc_config`: Optional.
 Mapping of additional parameters and values for `slurm.conf`.
 Note these will override any included in `templates/slurm.conf.j2`.
+Setting a parameter's value to the string `<absent>` will omit a parameter which is included in the template.

 `openhpc_ram_multiplier`: Optional, default `0.95`.
 Multiplier used in the calculation: `total_memory * openhpc_ram_multiplier` when setting `RealMemory` for the partition in slurm.conf.
 Can be overriden on a per partition basis using `openhpc_slurm_partitions.ram_multiplier`.
 Has no effect if `openhpc_slurm_partitions.ram_mb` is set.